 Pila is a third class municipality in the province of Laguna.
-It’s town center is one of the four towns in the Philippines that was declared a National Historical Landmark.
+It’s one of four towns in the Philippines to be declared a National Historical Landmark.
 In Pila, you will find some well-preserved houses that date back to the Spanish colonial period.
-You’ll also get to explore the first Antonine church in the Philippines, the San Antonio de Padua Parish Church, which was built in the 19th century by Franciscans.
+You’ll also get to explore the first Antonine church in the Philippines, the Saint Anthony of Padua Parish Church, which was built in the 19th century by Franciscans.
 The great restoration work done on the ancestral homes here is so good that people have a hard time believing the houses have stood there for centuries—the homes of the principalia (the elite) during the spanish colonial period.
 Visiting them brings you on an eerie yet satisfying journey through part of our history.

-The Malacañang Palace is the official residence and workplace of the President of the Philippines.
-It was built in 1750 as a summer house of Don Luis Rocha, a Spaniard in the Galleon trade.
-The state bought the property in 1825 and it served as a temporary house of outgoing chief representatives awaiting the next ship to Spain until it became the official residence years after.
+The Malacanang Palace is the official residence and workplace of the President of the Philippines.
+It was built in 1750 in Don Luis Rocha as a residential house along the Pasig River.
+The state bought the property in 1825 to be able to provide residence for the Spanish Governer-General.
 From the Spanish Colonial period until the American occupation, foreign leaders took residence in the palace.
 Since 1863, there have been 18 Spanish Governor-Generals and 14 American Military and Civil Governors that have lived in the Palace.
-It also served as residence of all Presidents of the Philippines, except for Emilio Aguinaldo, who stayed there as a prisoner of the Americans.
+It has also housed all of the Presidents of the Philippines since Emilio Aguinaldo.
 Today, people from all walks of life can enter the palace for tours and take a peek at the history of the leaders of the Philippines and how they lived while serving their term.

 Corregidor is one of the most important historic and tourist sites in the Philippines.
 Hundreds of American, Filipino and Japanese soldiers lost their life while trying to take control of Manila’s most important seaport—which also served as the main defense of Manila.